syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

 ## FilterBar Template

 Usually enabling allowFiltering, will create default textbox in Grid FilterBar.
-So, Using [`FilterBarTemplate`] property of `columns` we can render any other controls like AutoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
+So, Using [`FilterBarTemplate`] property of `Columns` we can render any other controls like AutoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
 It has three functions.
 They are

 1. `create` - It is used to create the control at time of initialize.